migilik/tilemaze/README.md

 # tilemaze
 2d HTML game

+Use arrow keys to move.
+Find the goal!

 Try it out at https://migilik.github.io/tilemaze/

 Or clone and run a simple static-content http server locally.